WHY I LOVE DUMBBELLS…

 If you choose to load it heavier, it becomes a great way to develop strength in your posterior chain and you’ll be huffing and puffing after just a few reps.

-Exercise Notes: Starting in standing position with feet wider than hip width apart, perform a swing using the dumbbell in place of a kettle bell, ensuring a good hip hinge with each rep.
+Exercise Notes: Starting position is in standing position with feet wider than hip width apart.
+Perform a swing using the dumbbell in place of a kettle bell, ensuring a good hip hinge with each rep.

 BENEFITS OF THE DUMBBELL SWING